bajetech/AstraX/docs/docs/guide/usingFreighterNode.md

 The second parameter is an optional string that you may pass to indicate what network you’re intending this transaction to be signed on.
 The parameter must be either `PUBLIC` or `TESTNET`.
 If you choose not to pass a param, freighter-api will default to `PUBLIC`.

-This is useful in the case that the user's Freighter is configured to the wrong network.
-Freighter will be able to throw a blocking error message communicating that you intended this transaction to be signed on a different network.
+This is useful in the case that the user's AstraX is configured to the wrong network.
+AstraX will be able to throw a blocking error message communicating that you intended this transaction to be signed on a different network.

 ```javascript
 import {